modxcms/AjaxSearch/ajaxSearch_readme.txt

   [+as.tvName+], [+as.tvNameShow+], [+as.tvNameClass+]

-  Where tvName is the MODx name of a TV
+  Where tvName is the MODX name of a TV

   [+as.tvName+] is the HTML output of your TV [+as.tvNameShow+] = 1 if the TV is not NULL